Obarads/torchpcp/examples/PointTransformer/README.md

 ## How to use
 - I separate training and test codes into each task folder.
 Please find below, folder links of each task.

+## Note (Paper info.)
+### Point Transformer layer
+- \gamma : an MLP with two linear layers and one ReLU nonlinearity.
+- \theta : an MLP with two linear layers and one ReLU nonlinearity.

+### Transition down
+- k : 16
+- mlp : Linear transformation, bath normalization and ReLU.

 ## Links
 ### Classification
 - [code](./Classification/README.md)